NLeclercq27/Water-Heater/README.md

 ### Digital Twin use (pool of water heaters)

 A new script called digital_twin (in the script folder) allows the simulation of different water heaters in parallel.
-This aggragation of water heaters (also called pool of water heaterd) constitutes a digital twin allowing to asseds the electriciy consumption of the pool under stochastic water consumption profiles.
+This aggragation of water heaters (also called pool of water heaterd) constitutes a digital twin allowing to assess the electriciy consumption of the pool under stochastic water consumption profiles.

 Four kinds of water heater can be used:
 - Random heat pump water heater (number defined with the variable N_random_HP): heat pump water heater of variable dimensions